 The Admiral worried, writing to his wife in March 1942, “I will be lucky to last six months.
 The public may demand action and results faster than I can produce.”

-Chester Nimitz’s great strength lay in his ability to act as part of a team and cultivate strong relationships.
-After an initial rocky start with his irascible superior, Admiral Ernest King, Commander in Chief of the U.S. Fleet, the pair developed a relationship of respect — which was apparently very hard to do considering Admiral King’s reputation for arrogance.
+Admiral Chester Nimitz’s great strength lay in his ability to act as part of a team and cultivate strong relationships.
+After a rocky start with his irascible superior, Admiral Ernest King, Commander in Chief of the U.S. Fleet, the pair developed a relationship of respect — which was apparently very hard to do considering Admiral King’s reputation for arrogance.

 Nimitz also cultivated a strong team of subordinates, such as Admirals Raymond A. Spruance and William F. “Bull” Halsey.

-Nimitz’s warm and accommodating personality that made him so popular is best seen in an anecdote in which a sailor “dropped in” on his headquarters to chat.
-Apparently the sailor had bet $20 to his shipmates that he could meet the Admiral.
+The warm and accommodating personality that made Nimitz so popular is best seen in an anecdote reported in The New York Times in which a sailor “dropped in” on his headquarters to chat.
+Apparently, the sailor had bet $20 to his shipmates that he could meet the Admiral.
 Instead of kicking the enlisted man out, Nimitz sent for a Navy photographer to provide evidence of the meeting.

-Nimitz also developed a strong intelligence team which early on broke important Japanese codes that proved decisive during this critical period of the war.
+But Nimitz also invested in a strong intelligence team that early on broke important Japanese codes that proved decisive during this critical period of the war.

-It was from intelligence that Nimitz learned of Japanese movements that led to two critical battles.
-The first, the May 4 – 8, 1942 Battle of the Coral Sea, was a tactical win for the Japanese.
+It was from intelligence that Admiral Chester Nimitz learned of Japanese movements that led to two critical battles.
+The first, the May 4 – 8, 1942, Battle of the Coral Sea, was a tactical win for the Japanese.

-The U.S. Navy lost the carrier Lexington and suffered heavy damage on the carrier Yorktown but it showed Nimitz the importance of air power since it was the first battle in history to be fought entirely in the air.
+The U.S. Navy lost the carrier Lexington and suffered heavy damage on the carrier Yorktown, but the battle showed Nimitz the importance of air power, since it was the first battle in history to be fought entirely in the air.
 Strategically, it blunted Imperial Japan’s advance in New Guinea.
 The second battle was the famous Battle of Midway from June 4 to 7, 1942.

-The battle was spurned on by Colonel Jimmy Doolittle’s air raid on Japan using land bombers launched from the decks of the U.S.S.
+The Battle of Midway was a result of Colonel Jimmy Doolittle’s air raid on Japan using land bombers launched from the decks of the U.S.S.
 Hornet.
 The raid, while having a limited military impact, incited the Japanese to attempt to expand their defensive perimeter by assailing the American base on the tiny atoll of Midway.

 Nimitz may have yielded and withdrawn the fleet to husband his carrier strength, but he made the strategic decision to use the intelligence of the impending attack to create an ambush.
-The Japanese launched three battle fleets at Midway which included four fleet carriers, while Nimitz only had two that were fully functional and the Yorktown, which was still recovering.
+The Japanese launched three battle fleets at Midway which included four fleet carriers, while Nimitz only had two that were fully functional, along with the Yorktown, which was still recovering.

 The battle, much like the Battle of Coral Sea, was fought almost entirely by air and resulted in an overwhelming American victory.
-Imperial Japan’s offensive was permanently blunted, its air power essentially lost.
-While the war would continue on for three more long years, Midway was the turning point.
+Imperial Japan’s offensive was permanently blunted, and its air power was essentially lost.
+While the war would continue on for three more long years, Midway became known as the decisive turning point.

 The massive campaign that followed saw the United States exercise all its industrial and military power to the full.
 By the end of the war, Nimitz would command more men, aircraft, and ships than any other military leader in history.